What should people know about leukemia?

 - chronic myeloid leukemia (CML).
 CML occurs mainly in adults, but a small number of children also get this form of leukemia.
 CML affects the myeloid (also known as nonlymphocytic) type of white blood cells, the red blood cells and the cells that make platelets.

-Each year in New York State, about 1,600 men and 1,200 women (including children) get leukemia.
-More than 750 men and 600 women, again including children, in New York die from this disease each year.
+Each year in New York State, almost 2,200 men and over 1,500 women (including children) get leukemia.
+Almost 800 men and about 600 women, again including children, in New York die from this disease each year.

 The five-year survival rate for leukemia has tripled in the past 50 years.
 For children, the improvement in survival has been even more dramatic.
 In 1960, only 4% of children with the most common form of childhood leukemia (ALL) lived five years.
 Now, the five-year survival rate for children with ALL is over 85%.